 Your customer, Sandi Harris, is set up on recurring billing.
 On the first of each month, a lump sum payment covering the price for all of the cleaning for the coming month is charged to her credit card.
 Sandi automatically gets a full receipt for the charge by email.
 At the same time, your business is notified about the payment by email.
 Since you set up automated entries of payments into your Quickbooks account, you also get notified of the payment entry into that account.
 Those are four automatic payment tasks—and you did not have to call or chase the customer down at all.

 The hardest and scariest part of getting paid first on a monthly basis will be making the change.
 If you have been picking up a check from the kitchen counter or leaving an invoice and waiting to get paid, this will be a big leap for you.
 You will first have to make the shift in your mindset.
 You will have to realize “yes, this can be done” and “yes, I will keep nearly all of my customers”.
 Not to mention, all of your new customers will think of monthly billing as normal.
 Once you get past those mental barriers, it is a matter of finding and setting up a payment system that works for you.

-In a 2016 podcast interview, Mike Campion of Grow My Cleaning Company gave tips to business owner, Michael Guerra on why and how to start monthly recurring billing with his customers.
+In this podcast interview, Mike Campion of Grow My Cleaning Company gave tips to business owner, Michael Guerra on why and how to start monthly recurring billing with his customers.
 In the podcast, they discussed:

 • How monthly billing improves cash flow 10:30